RichardLee02/RichardLee02/README.md

 # Hi, I'm Richard 👋

-🎓 **Computer Science graduate** from the University of British Columbia.
+🎓 B.Sc.
+Computer Science, University of British Columbia (Class of May 2026).

 💻 I'm a Software Engineer with internship experience at **SAP**, **MacroHealth**, and **Optum (UnitedHealth Group)**, where I built backend services, CI/CD infrastructure, distributed systems, and data platforms.